Since its formation in the mid-1970’s the band has established itself as Kentucky’s pre-eminent piping and drumming group.

 PM Marlatt was a founder of the Highland Games in Carrollton, Kentucky and under his leadership the band was host to the first incarnation of that event.
 Dr. Andy Henry then served briefly as interim PM before Robert Caudill (a Jeffersontown H.S. alumnus who had played in the band’s earliest versions) returned from college to rebuild the group once again.

 From 1984 – 2005, PM Caudill organized the band around an educational format.
-The band’s name was changed to the Louisville Pipe Band and a training program was instituted offering free instruction.
+The band’s name was changed to the Louisville Pipe Band and a training program was instituted.
 Pat Benningfield led the band from 1992 – 1995 and again in 2007 – 2009 and emphasized competition success and an elevated standard of play.
+Anne Marie deZeeu lead the band from 2010 to 2014.
 Currently, the band is led by Ted Palmer.